 They are divided ventrally into separate medial and lateral compartments by the stylohyoid bone, and on the midline by the rectus capitis ventralis and the longus capitis muscles and the median septum.

 Most affected horses appear normal and healthy, showing no outward signs of infection until advanced stages of the disease, and once damage has occurred to the underlying nerves or arteries.
-When the arteries are damaged, nasal bleeding (epistaxis) usually occurs in the form of a single severe or repeated mild episodes.
+When the arteries are damaged, nasal bleeding (epistaxis) usually occurs in the form of a single severe or repeated mild episode.
 Severe nasal bleeding with large amounts of blood loss is precipitated by stress such as transport or restraint.
 The extensive blood loss can often be fatal to horses.
 When damage occurs to the underlying nerves, affected horses will develop neurological signs, related to the specific nerve that was damaged.
 The most common nerves damaged from GPM in horses is pharyngeal paralysis, followed by laryngeal hemiplegia, Horner's syndrome, and facial paralysis.